reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 Writing `fetch` calls inside Effects is a [popular way to fetch data](https://www.robinwieruch.de/react-hooks-fetch-data/), especially in fully client-side apps.
 This is, however, a very manual approach and it has significant downsides:

 - **Effects don't run on the server.** This means that the initial server-rendered HTML will only include a loading state with no data.
 The client computer will have to download all JavaScript and render your app only to discover that now it needs to load the data.
 This is not very efficient.
-- **Fetching directly in Effects makes it easy to create "network waterfalls".** You render the parent component, it fetches some data, renders the child components, and then they start fetching their data.
+- **Fetching directly in Effects makes it easy to create "network waterfalls".** You render the parent Component, it fetches some data, renders the child Components, and then they start fetching their data.
 If the network is not very fast, this is significantly slower than fetching all data in parallel.
 - **Fetching directly in Effects usually means you don't preload or cache data.** For example, if the Component unmounts and then mounts again, it would have to fetch the data again.
 - **It's not very ergonomic.** There's quite a bit of boilerplate code involved when writing `fetch` calls in a way that doesn't suffer from bugs like [race conditions.](https://maxrozen.com/race-conditions-fetching-data-react-with-useeffect)